levivanb/business-economics/README.md

 # business-economics
-course material for business economics at the University of Copenhagen
+On this page you will course material for the teaching seminars in business economics at the University of Copenhagen.
+Lectures can be found on the dedicated Absalon page.